Maryland vs. Indiana College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Maryland Terrapins vs. Indiana Hoosiers college football matchup on October 30, 2021.

-The Maryland Terrapins (4-3, 0-0 Big Ten) are 5-point favorites when they host the Indiana Hoosiers (2-5, 0-0 Big Ten) in a Big Ten matchup on Saturday, October 30, 2021 at Capital One Field at Maryland Stadium.
-An over/under of 50.5 is set in the contest.
+The Maryland Terrapins (4-3, 0-0 Big Ten) are 5-point favorites when they host the Indiana Hoosiers (2-5, 0-0 Big Ten) in conference play on Saturday, October 30, 2021 at Capital One Field at Maryland Stadium.
+The total has been set at 49 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .